Mettafox/Facebook-Userscript/bug_report.md

  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]
  - Installed extensions [e.g. Nano Adblock, Nano Defender, etc]
+ - Include the Javascript debug / log if you find any error or something related with this script.

 ### Additional context